"Justice is blind": Reactions as Cubana Chiefpriest gets released on bail

 However, unlike Bobrisky, Cubana Chiefpriest was granted bail after he appeared before the court earlier today, April 17, 2024.

 Cubana Chiefpriest's bail was set at N10m.
-The crossdresser Bobrisky wasn't granted the same leeway as Chiefpriest; instead, he was incarcerated at the EFCC's holding cell in Lagos for over eight days before he was finally sentenced to jail for six months.
+Crossdresser Bobrisky wasn't granted the same luxury as Chiefpriest.
+Instead, he was incarcerated at the EFCC's holding cell in Lagos for over eight days before he was finally sentenced to jail for six months.

 See the report confirming that Cubana Chiefpriest was granted bail: